inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 # Technical Overview EMAP

+Note a Glossary of terms used is provided as a separate document.

 ## Introduction

-Data and metadata are an integral part of any hospital’s electronic information systems.
-In hospital systems, data is recorded in a variety of locations depending on the needs of the administrative and clinical staff.
-Data can also come in many forms, it may be plain text, images and even on occasions PDFs.
-Metadata relates the data being recorded to internal mappings or external ontology records.
+Data and metadata are an integral part of any Hospital Trust’s electronic information systems.
+In hospital systems, data is recorded in a variety of locations depending on the needs of the staff.
+Data can also come in many forms, it may be plain text, images, PDFs or even waveform data.
+Metadata relates the data being recorded to internal mappings or external ontology records, as well provenance of the data.
 At UCLH, all data messages are recorded within the system but not in a systematic, formatted way that is easy to work with.
 Front end databases that are tailored to reporting (Caboodle/Clarity in Figure 1) are loaded with consolidated data during a nightly process of automated batch loads.
 While this data can be used for research, the nightly consolidation process means that the